NHS patients' rights

 If you have been unable to find a GP yourself, you can ask your CCG to find you a GP.

 You should contact the surgery you want to register with, and ask if they will take you on.
-If they agree, they will ask you to fill in a registration form.
-Some GP practices also want to see proof of your identity, like a passport, and proof of your address, like a utility bill.
+If they agree, they will ask you to fill in a registration form .
+Some GP practices use their own version of this form.
+They may also want to see proof of your identity, like a passport, and proof of your address, like a utility bill.

-Some GP practices may also ask for your NHS medical card or your NHS number.
-But you don't need either of these to register with a GP or get NHS treatment.
+Some GP practices may also ask for your NHS number - you can find this on any letters the NHS has sent you.
+Don’t worry if you can’t find your NHS number - you don't need it to register with a GP or get NHS treatment.

 Children under 16 should be registered by their parent(s), but you don't have to register with the same GP as the rest of your family.